openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 terminateSelfWithResult(parameter: AbilityResult): Promise&lt;void&gt;;

-Terminates this ability.
-If the ability is started by calling [startAbilityForResult](#uiabilitycontextstartabilityforresult), the result is returned to the caller in the form of a promise when **terminateSelfWithResult** is called.
-Otherwise, no result is returned to the caller when **terminateSelfWithResult** is called.
+Terminates this UIAbility.
+If the UIAbility is started by calling [startAbilityForResult](#uiabilitycontextstartabilityforresult), the result is returned to the initiator UIAbility in the form of a promise when **terminateSelfWithResult** is called.
+Otherwise, no result is returned to the initiator UIAbility when **terminateSelfWithResult** is called.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core